Markismus/PocketBookDic/README.md

 Scripts to convert to pocketbook dictionary dic-format

 **pocketbookdic.pl** \
-Script to convert from csv-, Stardict dict-, Stardict dictdz-, Textual Stardict xml-, mobi- (via html- with KindleUnpack) and xdxf-format to pocketbook dic-format and Stardict dict/idx/ifo-format.
+Script to convert from csv-, Stardict dict-, Stardict dictdz-, Textual Stardict xml-, mobi- (via html- with KindleUnpack) and xdxf-format to pocketbook dic-, Stardict dict/idx/ifo-, xdxf- and Stardict xml-format.
 (The csv-file should be comma separated.)

 _Dependencies:_
 - Perl - It's a Perl script: Install Perl to run it!